suyeonson/docs/developing.md

 ### Scoping whole pages
 Any Simpla element that is not inside a simpla-block is by default in the global scope.
 This usually isn't desirable when working with multiple pages, where the elements on each page should be scoped to that page.

-To achieve this you can place an `sid` on the `<body>` of your page, which creates a new namespace for that page, equivalent to wrapping the entire page in a `<simpla-block>`.
+To achieve this you can place an `sid` on the `<body>` element, which creates a new namespace for the whole document, equivalent to wrapping your entire page in a `<simpla-block>`.

 ```html
 <body sid="page-id">